Last Updated on July 26, 2021 by Ope Quadri

 NOTE: The link to check if your card is ready for pick up isn’t working at the moment: touch.nimc.gov.ng.

 However, you can check one of our guides on how to rectify mistakes on National ID data at: https://infomediang.com/apply-for-nin-correction-of-name-date-of-birth

 Established by the NIMC Act No. 23 of 2007, it began enrolling Nigerians in September 2010 for the national ID card.

-Issuance of the multipurpose NIMC National ID card began in 2013, while others have got their, some are yet to.
-You can use any of approved NIN enrolment agents across Nigeria.
+Issuance of the multipurpose NIMC National ID card began in 2013, while others have got them, some are yet to.
+You can use any of the approved NIN enrolment agents across Nigeria.

 As a result of this, the NIMC came up with a special portal for those who registered in 2013 to start checking if their National ID card is ready.

 if you haven’t registered for NIN, you can check our guide on how to apply for NIN and get your slip right away.